 Historic Cemetery Preservation

 Cemeteries and burial grounds are complex cultural landscapes.
 They hold information about our social, cultural, artistic and architectural heritage.
-They may be threatened by overgrowth and neglect, vandalism, development, and sometimes, unwise repair efforts.
 They often are hidden away and undiscovered in woodlands or farm fields.
-Many graves were originally unmarked, have lost their markers or may be marked with field stones; while more difficult to recognize, they are equally worthy of protection.
+Some graves may never have been marked, or may have lost their markers, or may be marked with field stones; while more difficult to recognize, they are equally worthy of protection.
 Native American prehistoric burial sites are commonly unmarked, and may include the remains of from one to hundreds of individuals.
 When burial grounds are located and recorded with county governments, they can be protected and taken into consideration during planning activities.

 Legal Protection for Cemeteries and Burial Grounds